PatrickVongsa/MealsToGo/README.md

 - 1-app-layout : setup the app layout
 - 2-eslint-config : setup eslint and prettier
 - 3-paper-searchbar : add searchbar from react-native-paper
-- 4-list-restaurant : add a list of restaurants
+- 4-list-restaurant : add a list of restaurants component and styled component